-- (1) Instruct TDSPs to reduce Customers Load by using distribution voltage reduction measures, if deemed beneficial by the TDSP; - (2) Instruct QSEs to deploy all Responsive Reserve, which is supplied from Load acting as a Resource (controlled by high-set under-frequency relays); - (3) With the approval of the affected Non-ERCOT control area, may instruct TDSPs to implement BLTs, which transfer Load from the ERCOT control area to Non-ERCOT control areas.
-Use of a BLT will be defined in the ERCOT Operating Guides; and - (4) Unless such a media appeal is already in effect, ERCOT staff shall issue an appeal through the public news media for voluntary energy conservation.
+(1) Instruct TDSPs to reduce Customers' Load by using distribution voltage reduction measures, if deemed beneficial by the TDSP;

+- (2) Instruct QSEs to deploy all Responsive Reserve, which is supplied from Load acting as a Resource (controlled by high-set under-frequency relays); and - (3) With the approval of the affected Non-ERCOT control area, may instruct TDSPs to implement BLTs, which transfer Load from the ERCOT control area to Non-ERCOT control areas.
+Use of a BLT will be defined in the ERCOT Operating Guides.